 If a library contains many items that can be grouped in a particular way, you can use folders to organize content within the library.
 Good examples of groups include projects, teams, departments, product categories, age ranges, alphabetical listings, and alphabetical subgroups (A-C, D-F, and so on).
 Folders can help people to scan and manage lots of files in a familiar way.

 By default, a library with folders enabled displays folders in the default view of the library without any filters.
 This is useful because users can choose the appropriate folder when they insert new documents.
 Displaying all the folders also makes it less likely that items will be incorrectly added outside the folders in the library.
-You can easily reorganize documents into different library folders by using the Open with Explorer command available on the library ribbon.
+You can easily reorganize documents into different library folders by using the Open with Windows Explorer command available on the library ribbon.

-Using columns, views, and folders together
+Combining the use of columns, views, and folders

 Now that you have the big picture of libraries, the following are common and useful tasks that you can do with libraries.